samersultan/csgo/readme.md

 **Rates:**

-The rates have been set to leetway default (more info can be found  [here](http://www.leetway.com/info/how-to-get-started)), they will scale down for 64 tick automatically.
+Rates are configured for 128 tickrate servers however will scale down for lower tickrate.
 <br />

 **Raw Input and Mouse Acceleration:**